No results were found...

 • Christmas Eve: Wish your subscribers a Merry Christmas and send some printable games and coloring sheets for families to spend the evening together

-• Boxing Day (see our 4 hand-picked December newsletter ideas)
+• Boxing Day: See our 6 hand-picked December newsletter ideas

 • Day of Goodwill: Celebrate this South African holiday by encouraging subscribers to volunteer and participate in charity events

-• Kwanzaa: Mark this African American and pan-African cultural holiday by sharing your favorite meals and music for people to celebrate to
+• First day of Kwanzaa: Mark this African-American and pan-African cultural holiday by sharing your favorite meals and music for people to celebrate to.
+The festival runs until January 1

 • National Download Day: Promote your digital products that subscribers can download and enjoy in an instant